Advanced-Computer-Lab-2022/Hungry-for-Grades/README.md

 #### You can use either use Makefile or yarn to install dependencies and run the whole project

 ### Using Makefile
-1 - make sure that you have [MakeFile](https://stackoverflow.com/questions/32127524/how-to-install-and-use-make-in-windows) installed on your machine
+1 - make sure tfhat you have [MakeFile](https://stackoverflow.com/questions/32127524/how-to-install-and-use-make-in-windows) installed on your machine

 2 - run `make installall` to install dependencies